-Note 3: The new emission factors are used to calculate the emissions in 2022.
-In order to make the emission amounts comparable between 2022 and 2021, the emission amounts in 2021 is recalculated with the new emission factors.
-As a result, the emission amounts in 2021 presented in the 2022 ESG report are different from those presented in 2021 ESG report.
+Note 3: The incomplete HFC amounts were used to calculate in 2022.
+In order to make the emission amounts comparable between 2023 and 2022, the HFC emission amounts in 2022 is recalculated with the accurate data.
+As a result, the HFC emission amounts presented in the 2023 ESG report are different from those presented in 2022 ESG report.

 During the Reporting Period, the direct GHG emissions were from company vehicles and HFC.
-The GHG emissions decreased compared to last year because the Group replaced some of its gasoline vehicles with new energy electric vehicles to achieve a reduction in fuel consumption and adopted energy saving measures on the usage of air conditioning.
-The energy indirect GHG emissions also decreased compared to last year, mainly due to the policies and measures adopted by the Group to save electricity.
+Emissions from company vehicles decreased compared to last year because the Group replaced some of its gasoline vehicles with new electric vehicles to achieve a reduction in fuel consumption.
+The energy indirect GHG emissions decreased compared to last year, mainly due to the policies and measures adopted by the Group to save electricity.

-The Group has considered the use of Group's vehicles in business operation was minimal and the relevant air emissions and direct GHG emissions produced were less material when comparing to other ESG issues, thus the Group did not see the urgent need to set the emission reduction targets for both air emissions and Scope 1 direct GHG emissions.
-But we are committed to reduce the use of vehicles and increase the use of the new energy vehicles as soon as possible without affecting our business operation.
-If there is a subsequent change in the business model which involves significant increase in air emission and Scope 1 GHG emission, the Group will further evaluate the need to set the target.
-The direct GHG emissions from HFC on air-conditioning was mainly due to the provision of comfortable workplace for employees especially under extreme weather.
-The Group is committed to reduce GHG emissions from HFC as soon as possible by improving the policy on the use of air-conditioning.
-The Scope 2 energy indirect emissions were a result of office electricity consumption, which is material to the Group's business operation, thus a target for Scope 2 GHG emissions was set in last report period, which is to maintain the same intensity as last year.
-The Group is glad to see that this target has been met during this Report Period.
-Hence, taking 2022 as base year, assuming there is no material change in business model, the emission target is to maintain the intensity of 2.32 tonnes of CO2e per employee in 2023.
-In order to achieve this target, the Group places great emphasis on energy and resource conservation, details are explained in a later section titled "Environmental protection measures".
+The Group has considered the use of Group's vehicles in business operations was minimal and the relevant air emissions and direct GHG emissions produced were less material when compared to other ESG issues, thus the Group did not see the urgent need to set the emission reduction targets for both air emissions and Scope 1 direct GHG emissions.
+But we are committed to reducing the use of vehicles and increasing the use of the new energy vehicles as soon as possible without affecting our business operation.
+If there is a subsequent change in the business model which involves a significant increase in air emission and Scope 1 GHG emission, the Group will further evaluate the need to set the target.

+The direct GHG emissions from HFC on air-conditioning were mainly due to the provision of comfortable workplaces for employees, especially under extreme weather.
+The Group is committed to reducing GHG emissions from HFC as soon as possible by improving the policy on the use of air-conditioning.
+The Scope 2 energy indirect emissions were a result of office electricity consumption, which is material to the Group's business operation, thus a target for Scope 2 GHG emissions was set in the last Reporting Period, which is to maintain the same intensity as last year.
+We did not accomplish this goal though we have lower emissions.
+It is related to the reduction of employees and one of the reasons is internal restructuring.
+The intensity changes below also have this reason, which will not be described further in the later part of the report.

+Looking forward, assuming there is no material change in the business model and taking 2022 as the base year, the emission target is to maintain the intensity of 2.32 tonnes of CO_2e per employee in 2024.
+To achieve this target, the Group places great emphasis on energy and resource conservation, details are explained in a later section titled "Environmental protection measures".

-Despite our business activities have a low impact on the environment, the Company has adopted several measures which are regularly carried out in the course of our daily operations.
-These measures are described in detailed in the later section titled "Environmental protection measures".
+Despite our business activities having a low impact on the environment, the Company has adopted several measures which are regularly carried out in the course of our daily operations.
+These measures are described in detail in the later section titled "Environmental protection measures".